-Last modified 1/30/2021 2:27:45 AM EST
+Last modified 1/6/2022 5:20:42 AM EST

-For the recipient TIN, enter all 0s (000000000).
-Proceed to fill in other 1099s and transmit the return to the IRS.
+Then, fill in the other 1099s and transmit the return to the IRS.

-Likewise, to input the Zip Code 03546-9388, type' 03546-9388 and press Enter.
+To enter the Zip Code 03546-9388, you would also type' 03546-9388 and press Enter.
 You can then import the Excel template to continue the filing process.

 By filing the TIN with all zeros, you can avoid late penalties.
-However, you are likely to receive a letter from the IRS to get the TIN before issuing the next payment to this recipient or subject them to backup withholding.
+However, you are likely to receive a letter from the IRS reminding you to get the TIN before issuing the next payment to this recipient or subject them to backup withholding.
 Once you receive the correct TIN from the recipient, file a 1099 Correction using TaxBandits.